 151. A driver shall not back a vehicle unless the movement can be made with reasonable safety and without interfering with traffic.

 So there is no absolute prohibition against backing a vehicle, and it is common experience that the vast majority of vehicle operators drive forward into driveways and back out of driveways.
 What is prohibited is (a) backing when it is not reasonably safe, and (b) backing when it interferes with traffic.
-I am afraid that we all see vehicles being backed without reasonable safety, and while interfering with traffic, all too often in Newfoundland and Labrador.
+We all see vehicles being backed without reasonable safety, and while interfering with traffic, all too often in Newfoundland and Labrador.